johnfraserss/ICS3C/Assignments/05 - Strings/README.md

 ```python
 name[start:end]
 ```
-where "start" is the index of the first letter we want to start the substring at, and "end" is the last index to end the substring at (minus one, just like a for loop).
+where ```start``` is the index of the first letter we want to start the substring at, and ```end``` is the last index to end the substring at (minus one, just like a for loop).
 If there is no number put in, it is either assumed that you are starting from the beginning, or going all the way to the end of the string.
 You can also include negative values, which will start it's count from the end of the string.
 Here are some examples to clarify:

 ```python
 name = raw_input("Enter your full name: ")